 The street is named after Jeremiah Elfreth, a blacksmith who owned a home on the street back in the early-1700s.
 He would have been at home amongst the glassblowers, carpenters, and other metalworkers who inhabited the street.
-The newest of the 32 houses date to 1836 and were built in the Georgian and Federal styles.
+The newest of the 32 houses date to 1836 and was built in the Georgian and Federal styles.

 The incredible thing about Elfreth’s Alley is that people still live there.
-To be fair, their homes are really museums that they are tasked with upkeeping more so than actually living in.
+To be fair, their homes are museums that they are tasked with upkeeping more so than actually living in.
 Even so, seeing such history living and breathing is still incredible.
-Be sure to check out the Elfreth’s Alley Museum for more information
+Be sure to check out Elfreth’s Alley Museum for more information.

 Famous Pennsylvania Landmarks – Outside Philadelphia